artem-dudarev/malivi/wp-content/plugins/multisite-store-viewer/readme.txt

 * Add setting to upload logo for each site

 == Upgrade Notice ==

+= 1.0.7 =
+* Remove the unwanted line written in a file

 = 1.0.6 =
 * Exclude Site from Listing according to selected value in attribute